zalando-stups/documentation/user-guide/deployment.rst

     $ # please remember to generate the "scm-source.json",
     $ # which must be in your Docker image!
     $ docker build -t pierone.stups.example.org/myteam/myapp:0.1 .
+    $ pierone login # login to Pier One using OAuth
     $ docker push pierone.stups.example.org/myteam/myapp:0.1

 Create a new Senza definition